AndreaMagri/tesi-ardl-hicp/README.md

 ---

-## 🚀 Run the Analysis in One Click
+## Run the Analysis in One Click

-You can explore the entire econometric code and run the dynamic simulations interactively directly on Google Colab without installing any local libraries:
+You can explore the entire code and run the dynamic simulations interactively directly on Google Colab without installing any local libraries:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AndreaMagri/tesi-ardl/blob/main/tesi_uecm.ipynb)

 ---

-## 📝 Project Description
+##  Project Description

-This research analyzes the short- and long-run pass-through (propagation mechanism) of global supply chain shocks (measured by the New York Fed's *Global Supply Chain Pressure Index* - GSCPI) to Euro area consumer prices (seasonally adjusted HICP) over the monthly period 1999-2026.
+This research analyzes the short and long-run pass-through (propagation mechanism) of global supply chain shocks (measured by the New York Fed's *Global Supply Chain Pressure Index* - GSCPI) to Euro area consumer prices (seasonally adjusted HICP) over the monthly period 1999-2026.

-From an econometric perspective, we adopt a dynamic **Autoregressive Distributed Lag (ARDL)** model reparameterized in its **Unrestricted Error Correction (UECM)** form.
-This framework allows us to isolate the supply-side logistics transmission while controlling for global energy costs (Brent crude oil) and the nominal exchange rate channel (EUR/USD) in a single-equation setup.
+From an econometric perspective, I adopted a dynamic **Autoregressive Distributed Lag (ARDL)** model reparameterized in its **Unrestricted Error Correction (UECM)** form.
+This framework allows to isolate the supply-side logistics transmission while controlling for global energy costs (Brent crude oil) and the nominal exchange rate channel (EUR/USD) in a single-equation setup.

 ---

-## 📈 Key Empirical Findings
+## Key Empirical Findings

 The dynamic simulation of the UECM model under a temporary 1-standard-deviation GSCPI shock reveals that:
 *   Euro area consumer prices (HICP) undergo a maximum cumulative increase between **0.33%** and **0.42%** (depending on the chosen autoregressive persistence parameter, $\rho$).